Henry Hollingsworth

 Henry Hollingsworth (1808–1855) was a Democratic politician.
 He served as the Mayor of Nashville, Tennessee, from 1837 to 1839.

 Early life

 Hollingsworth was born on August 8, 1808, in Nelson County, Virginia.
-His parents were William Hollingsworth and Frances "Fanny" Wright-Hollingsworth.
+His parents were William Hollingsworth and Frances Wright-Hollingsworth.
 He had a twin sister named Mary Ann, and they were likely the only children of their parents.
 Coming from modest beginnings, Hollingsworth had a humble upbringing, and throughout his early life until adulthood, he supported himself through manual labor.
 In 1833, he relocated to Nashville.

 Career

 After relocating, he became a candidate for night watch.
 He later commenced the study of law in the office of attorney William L. Brown, Esq and later admitted to the bar.

 In 1836 he served with honor in the Seminole Wars. as First Lieutenant in Capt.
 Battle's company of mounted men.

 From 1837 through 1839, he served as the Democratic Mayor of Nashville.
 He presided over the Mayor's Court and administered the city's affairs.

 In 1841 he was nominated by the Democratic party as a candidate for the State Senate, and received a vote beyond his party strength.